 Over the development of the Nuraphones, the company has added various features – mostly asked for by backers.

-This includes touch sensitive controls on the outside of the earcup where you see the Nura logo.
+This includes touch-sensitive controls on the outside of the earcup where you see the Nura logo.
 They're capacitive so don't work well in the rain.

-Nuraphone: Features and sound quality
+Nuraphone: Sound quality